lu-ci/apex-sigma/COMMANDLIST.md

 `>>giverole`  |  Assigns a role to a user.
 Requires the user who calls the command to have the Manage Roles permision.  |  `>>giverole @person Lewd`
 `>>takerole`  |  Removes a role from a user.
 Requires the user who calls the command to have the Manage Roles permision.  |  `>>takerole @person Dude`
 `>>settopic`  |  Sets the topic of the text channel the command is used in.
 Requires the user who calls the ccommand to have the Manage Channels permission.  |  `>>settopic Food Talk!`
 `>>setchannelname`  |  Sets the name of the text channel the command is used in.
-Requires the user who calls the ccommand to have the Manage Channels permission.  |  `>>setchannelname pepperoni_pizza`
+Requires the user who calls the command to have the Manage Channels permission.  |  `>>setchannelname pepperoni_pizza`
-`>>clrrole`  |  Sets the name of the text channel the command is used in.
-Requires the user who calls the ccommand to have the Manage Channels permission.  |  `>>clrrole 1ABC9C Cutie Pies`
+`>>clrrole`  |  Sets the color of the inputted role.
+Requires the user who calls the command to have the Manage Roles permission.  |  `>>clrrole 1ABC9C Cutie Pies`
 `>>movechannel`  |  Moves the channel where the command is executed to the requested positional number.
 Do keep in mind that the first channel position is 0.  |  `>>movechannel 11`
 `>>mentionrole`  |  Mentiones every person in the inputted role.
 Requires the user to be a server Administrator.  |  `>>mentionrole Waifus`
 `>>inrole`  |  Lists the users in the specified role.  |  `>>inrole Waifus`